Routific Competitors: 6 Alternatives for Your Delivery Route Planning

 - In OnTime 360, all route optimization needs to be completed by the dispatcher.
 Drivers can’t re-optimize their routes but instead need to call dispatch to do it for them and then have dispatch push the new route back to them, which could be an issue if the driver doesn’t have access to the internet.

-- The route optimization included in OnTime 360’s basic plans do not include common features such as time windows and priority stops.
+- The route optimization included in OnTime 360’s basic plans does not include common features such as time windows and priority stops.
 You can add those features to the basic plan by buying advanced credits.

 However, OnTime 360 does have some unique features that set it apart from services like Routific.

 - You can set it up so that when a vehicle hits a certain mileage, it’s automatically flagged for a preventative maintenance check.
-This helps catch any potential mechanical issues and could be helpful for large-fleets that are dealing with dozens of courier trucks.
+This helps catch any potential mechanical issues and could be helpful for large fleets that are dealing with dozens of courier trucks.

 - OnTime 360 lets drivers update their availability from the mobile app.
 This is a good feature for couriers who are outsourcing deliveries to independent contractors.
 Drivers can log on or log off based on their availability, making it easier for dispatch to see who is available to take orders.